 By the time children are preparing for Catholic Confirmation, it is definitely good to know these Acts of Faith, Hope, and Charity.
-They ask for the main graces necessary to keep the Faith and die well.
+They ask for the main graces necessary to keep the Faith and to die well.

 The Act of Faith sums up the Apostles' Creed.
 It also gives the reason Catholics believe in the Blessed Trinity: God Himself revealed it.
 Whether or not we can understand a revelation, we believe it because He Who is Omniscient, All-Knowing, revealed it!

 Most catechisms that say that we should learn the Acts of Faith, Hope, and Charity by the time we receive Confirmation.
 They teach that these are the prayers that include what a martyr needs at his most glorious hour.
 Why?

 One, two, three, four - these prayers cover the basics.
 All these prayers are included in the Saint Anne's Helper audio, worksheet, and ebooklet downloads.
 You can see these prayers and all the questions and answers for First Communion and Confirmation here.